-Businesses need right product in the right place and at the right time.
+Businesses need the right product in the right place and at the right time.
 If there is no product in place when your customer comes to buy it, you lose an opportunity to sell.
 And you lose profit that otherwise could have been earned.
 But is it only that?

 A lost sale is one of the key indicators used to measure stock performance and evaluate the cost of the mistake.
 It also impacts customer satisfaction and loyalty.
 On the other hand, it shows actual potential for your sales growth.
-Only, in this case, the power to unleash that potential lays in the hands of inventory managers, not the sales team.
+Only, in this case, the power to unleash that potential lies in the hands of inventory managers, not the sales team.

 Measuring lost sales indicator

 Lost sales can be measured in multiple ways.
 The simplest – is to calculate how many days your product was absent in stock.
-Dividing that number by amount of days in the year you can get an approximate feeling of how many more you could have sold if the product would have been available.
+By dividing that number by amount of days in the year you can get an approximate feeling of how many more you could have sold if the product would have been available.